-February in Jackson Hole is on the chilly side, but it’s also when Yellowstone National Park is least visited.
-Spend your days taking advantage of actually seeing the park’s famous wildlife, like elk and moose, and your nights warming up in your cabin’s jacuzzi.
+February in Jackson Hole will definitely be pretty cold, but it’s also when Yellowstone National Park is least crowded.
+Spend your days taking advantage of actually seeing the park’s famous wildlife, like elk, moose, and buffalo, and your nights warming up in your cabin’s jacuzzi.
 With enough snow, you can even give the snowshoes or snowmobiles a try.

 Singapore City, Singapore

-February begins Singapore’s travel season since it marks the end of the rainy monsoons.
-The month is also when the city hosts one of the largest Chinese New Year lantern festivals in the world.
-You’ll want to be there for the illuminated sky, parade, and street fare.
+February marks the start of Singapore's travel season because it's the end of the rainy monsoons.
+February is also when the city hosts one of the largest Chinese New Year lantern festivals in the world.
+You'll want to be there for the illuminated sky, parade, and delicious street fare.

 New Orleans, Louisiana